Directors Guild of America Award for Outstanding Directorial Achievement in Theatrical Feature Film: Winners and nominees

 Joseph L. Mankiewicz was the inaugural winner of this award and who won twice for A Letter to Three Wives (1948) and All About Eve (1950).

 George Stevens was nominated four times for this award winning twice for A Place in the Sun (1951) and Giant (1956).

 John Ford was nominated thrice winning once for The Quiet Man (1952).

 Fred Zinnemann was nominated seven times winning twice for From Here to Eternity (1953) and A Man for All Seasons (1966).

 Elia Kazan was nominated seven times winning once for On the Waterfront (1954).

 Delbert Mann was nominated twice winning for Marty (1955).

 David Lean was nominated four times winning twice for The Bridge on the River Kwai (1957) and Lawrence of Arabia (1962).

-Vincente Minelli was nominated four times winning once for Gigi (1958).
+Vincente Minnelli was nominated four times winning once for Gigi (1958).

 William Wyler was nominated seven times winning once for Ben-Hur (1959).

 Billy Wilder was nominated six times winning once for The Apartment (1960).

 Jerome Robbins won alongside Robert Wise for West Side Story (1961).

 Robert Wise won twice, the first time alongside Jerome Robbins for West Side Story (1961) and the second for The Sound of Music (1965).

-George Cukor was nominated for times winning once for My Fair Lady (1964).
+George Cukor was nominated four times winning once for My Fair Lady (1964).

 Mike Nichols was nominated thrice winning for The Graduate (1967).

 Franklin J. Schaffner won for Patton (1970).

 William Friedkin was nominated twice winning for The French Connection (1971).

 Francis Ford Coppola was nominated five times winning twice for The Godfather (1972) and The Godfather Part II (1974).

 Milos Forman was nominated and won this award twice for One Flew Over the Cuckoo's Nest (1975) and Amadeus (1984).

 Woody Allen was nominated five times winning once for Annie Hall (1977).

 Robert Redford was nominated twice and won once for Ordinary People (1980).

 Warren Beatty was nominated twice and won once for Reds (1981).

 Lord Richard Attenborough was nominated twice and won once for Gandhi (1982).

 James L. Brooks was nominated thrice winning once for Terms of Endearment (1983).